QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 **Remark:** Multiple arrangements of endowments :math:`[w_0^1, w_0^2, w_1^1(\epsilon), w_1^2(\epsilon), \theta_0^1, \theta_0^2 ]`
-associated with the same :math:`\eta`.
+associated with the same distribution of wealth :math:`\eta`.
 Can you explain why?
 **Hint:** Think about the portfolio indeterminacy finding above.

 Modigliani-Miller theorem
 -------------------------

-Now allow a firm to issue both bonds and equity.
+We now allow a firm to issue both bonds and equity.

 Payouts from equity and bonds, respectively, are